syncfusion-content/xamarin-docs/Xamarin/SfMaps/Getting-Started.md

 This section explains the steps required to configure the SfMaps control and provides information to its basic customization.

-## Adding SfMaps Reference
+## Adding SfMaps reference

 Refer to this [`article`](https://help.syncfusion.com/xamarin/introduction/download-and-installation) to know how to reference Essential Studio components in your solution.
 Also, refer to [`this`](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sfmaps) to know about the assemblies required for adding maps control to your project.

-Note: After adding the reference, an additional step is required for UWP and iOS projects.
+I> After adding the reference, an additional step is required for iOS and UWP projects.
+You should create an instance of the `SfMapsRenderer` in iOS and UWP projects as shown in this [KB article.](https://www.syncfusion.com/kb/8603)

-### UWP

-Create an instance of maps custom renderer in the MainPage constructor of the UWP project as shown in the following code sample.

-{% highlight C# %}

-public MainPage()
-{
-	…
-	new  Syncfusion.SfMaps.XForms.UWP.SfMapsRenderer();
-	…
-}

-{% endhighlight %}

-### iOS

-Create an instance of maps renderer in FinishedLaunching overridden method of AppDelegate class in iOS project.

-{% highlight C# %}

-public override bool FinishedLaunching(UIApplication app, NSDictionary options) {
-    ...
-    new Syncfusion.SfMaps.XForms.iOS.SfMapsRenderer();
-    ...
-}

-{% endhighlight %}
+I> For UWP alone, one more additional step is required if the project is built-in release mode with .NET Native tool chain enabled.
+You can refer to this [KB article](https://www.syncfusion.com/kb/8604) for more details.

 ## Adding namespace